Bessie Pease Gutmann

 Bessie Pease Gutmann (1876 – 1960) was an American artist and illustrator, most noted for her paintings of putti, infants, and young children.
 During the early 1900s she was one of the better-known magazine and book illustrators in the United States.
 Her artwork was featured on 22 magazine covers such as Woman's Home Companion and McCall's between 1906 and 1920.
 She also illustrated popular children's books including a notable 1907 edition of Alice's Adventures in Wonderland.
 Although the commercial popularity of Gutmann's art declined during World War II, there was renewed interest in her illustrations from collectors by the late 20th century.

 Early life and education

 Gutmann was born Bessie Collins Pease on April 8, 1876, in Philadelphia, Pennsylvania, the daughter of Horace Collins Pease and Margaretta Pease (née Young).
-After graduating from high school, she studied at the Philadelphia School of Design for Women.
-From 1896 to 1898, she attended the New York School of Art (later Parsons, The New School), and attended Art Students League of New York from 1899 to 1901.
+She was raised in Mount Holly, New Jersey.
+After graduating from high school, Gutmann studied at the Philadelphia School of Design for Women.
+From 1896 to 1898, she attended the New York School of Art (later Parsons, The New School), and attended the Art Students League of New York from 1899 to 1901.